SkoolNotes/Taproot/2020PHYS201/KBhPHYS201Resistance.md

 #### Combined Current
 We know that $12V / 37\Omega = 0.324 Amps$ is the current that returns to the battery and what the battery starts with, for if we treat the circuit as a single resistor, the 12 volts would only be working against.

-From there, once we have a current for beginning and end, we could work our way up backwards by adding voltage
+From there, once we have a current for beginning and end, we could work our way up backwards by calculating the fina voltage